what-Jesus-says-about-cornerstone/Detective-Miller/readme.txt

-i am canterbury program - i am game

-my language is clojure
-my runtime is jvm
+we are canterbury libraries - bittorrent DHT libraries